 Today, producers with units providing these services supply Elia with a reactive power band that is dedicated to voltage control.
-A distinction is made between regulating production-units and non-regulating production-units.
-The former units-providinge "automatic" and "manual" control, the latter only manual control.
-Automatic control is provided automatically around the clock by units that are in operation in response to voltage variations measured at their connection-interface with the grid, whereas manual control is provided on an occasional basis at Elia's request.
+A distinction is made between units providing "automatic" and "manual" control.
+Automatic control is provided automatically around the clock by units that are in operation in response to voltage variations measured at their interface with the grid, whereas manual control is provided on an occasional basis at Elia's request.
 Elia pays the producers for these services in proportion to measured reactive power.